We Love Memphis For Music, Music Shrines And Elvis

 Long before Elvis, there was W.C.
 Handy, an African-American composer and musician who in the early 1900s moved to the town for the music, helped grow and change the music, and, even today, is considered the “Father of the Blues.”
 There are tons of things to do in Memphis with music at its core.

-The world-famous Beale Street was the epicenter of that musical development and still today, hosts a number of bars and clubs where you can hear the music.
+The world-famous Beale Street was the epicenter of that musical development.
+Still today, it hosts a number of bars and clubs where you can hear the music.
 Walking beyond the club area, you can visit the W.C.
 Handy Memphis Home and Museum to learn more about him.
 The museum is located in Handy’s old two-story wooden house, where you can take a quick tour and check out the Handy memorabilia and artifacts.
+Closed Sunday and Monday.

 Then head on down to the recently reopened Stax Museum for even more things to do in Memphis, open daily except Monday.
 This joint celebrates the soul music vein of Memphis with more than 2,000 exhibits, videos, stage costumes, photographs, and instruments.
 Its title refers to the long-gone Stax recording studio, where lots of music was laid down, including records by Otis Redding, Al Green, Aretha Franklin, Booker T and the MGs.
 If you can’t make it to Memphis, there’s a terrific virtual tour as well.